zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/index.md

 ## How to boot your own image from USB

-*   Build a Chrome OS image using the steps in the [Chromium OS Developer Guide](/chromium-os/developer-guide).
+*   Build a ChromeOS image using the steps in the [ChromiumOS Developer Guide](/chromium-os/developer-guide).
 It does not need to be a recovery image.
 *   Turn on the developer switch and reboot to enter developer mode.